 Working as a dentist in Australia – a guide for dentists with an international qualification

 To practise as a dentist in Australia you will need to meet the registration requirements of the Dental Board of Australia.
 Depending on the qualification you hold, this may or may not involve the examination procedure conducted by the Australian Dental Council.
 You may also require a visa, which is issued by the Australian Government’s Department of Home Affairs.
-It is likely that at the time of your application, the profession of dentistry will need to be on the List of Eligible Skills Occupations.
-These lists are generally updated every six months and feature different occupations within the dental industry such as “Dentist”, “Dental Specialist” and “Dental Hygienist”.
+It is likely that at the time of your application, the profession of dentistry will need to be on the Skilled Occupation List.
+These lists are generally updated once or twice a year and feature different occupations within the dental industry such as “Dentist”, “Dental Specialist” and “Dental Hygienist”.

 There are different pathways to become registered as a dentist in Australia, as you may be eligible for general registration, or limited registration (for example, with supervised practise) as a pathway to general registration.